 Chefs wear an apron around their waists to protect their legs from hot spills.
 These aprons usually end just below the knee, so the chef can move quickly without getting tangled in the apron.
 They are usually white, black, or striped to match the rest of the uniform.

-Frequently Asked Questions About Types of Chefs
+Frequently Asked Questions About What Is a Chef and Types of Chefs

 What Type of Chef Gets Paid the Most?